Live Webinar - Hospital Acquired Sepsis: Early Recognition and Intervention

 Nurses, physician assistants, physicians, emergency responders, physical therapists, patient care assistants, and other healthcare staff

 At the end of the presentation, the learner should be able to:

-- Demonstrate how to provide continual education and engage nursing to combat sepsis;
+Demonstrate how to provide continual education and engage nursing staff to combat sepsis;

-- Utilize infectious disease specialists to reduce sepsis mortality by placement of patients on appropriate therapy as early as possible.
+Discuss how early involvement of infectious disease specialists can reduce sepsis mortality by placement of patients on appropriate therapy as early as possible.